iDereje/iDereje.github.io/index.md

 ---

-**🔨Embark on the QA testing journey with my curated🔨
+**Embark on the 🐞QA testing🐞 journey with my curated
-    🐞selection of essential resources!🐞**
+   🔨 selection of essential resources!🔨**

 ---